public-key-cryptography/public-key-editor/README.md

 	In 2021 we wrote that elliptic curve ciphers that are based on isogenies are quantum resistant but are almost certainly broken since they are being approved for standardization and cryptanalysts have had over a decade to study them.
 Just because a cipher is quantum resistant doesn't mean that the cipher is also classical resistant or resistant to classical computing.
+Classical computing is what cryptog- raphers really have to worry about because large-scale quantum computers will never be built.

+	There may be a law of physics that prevents large-scale quantum computers from being built, because even after decades of work and billions of dollars of investment, the largest quantum computers ever built only have around a hundred logical qubits.
+They doubled the number of bits in five years, but they would need thousands of logical bits or millions of physical qubits to factor a thousand-bit num- ber or to do anything useful.
+It obviously is a hard problem to build a physical quantum computer be- cause if it were easy they would already have thousands of logical qubits instead of only a hundred qubits; there would be no reason to add only fifty bits in five years.
+There may be problems with noise and decoherence as the number of bits increases, and the coherence time may become too short to make accurate measurements of the quantum states.
+This may be why quantum computers still don't do anything useful, even though at 80 bits they were supposed to achieve quantum superiority and outper- form classical computers, but they are still inferior to classical computers.

+	The developers of quantum computers may be hiding the fact that there are uncorrectable errors in the computations that make them useless for anything that requires perfect accuracy such as solving the discrete log or factorization problem.
+Many of the companies working on quantum computers including those that are implemented in silicon chips like microprocessors may just be investment scams to cap- italize on the quantum computing hype from investors and venture capitalists.
+Quantum annealing com- puters that have a few thousand qubits have been commercialized and are being used by some companies, but they are useful only for a limited number of problems that allow for errors because the solutions only have to be approximately correct instead of exactly correct, such as for optimization problems.
+	There may be quantum-like algorithms that could do the same thing on a regular or classical computer if they also allow for errors.

-	In 2022, after we wrote that the cipher was almost certainly broken because it had been approved for standardization and it was being promoted and backed by a few companies, a method was published for breaking the supersingular isogeny key exchange cipher.
-If the authors hadn't published their paper, this algorithm would have been standardized and implemented in software programs along with the other broken public key ciphers, including polynomial factorization, error-correcting code ciphers, the Mc- Eliece cipher, the learning with errors cipher, and lattice ciphers.
+	In 2022, after we wrote that the supersingular isogeny key exchange cipher was almost certainly bro- ken because it had been approved for standardization and it was being promoted and backed by a few companies, a method was published for breaking the sike cipher.
+If the authors hadn't published their paper, this algorithm would have been standardized and implemented in software programs along with the other broken public key ciphers, including polynomial factorization, error-correcting code ciphers, the McEliece cipher, the learning with errors cipher, and lattice ciphers.
+Cryptographers would have claimed that the cipher is resistant to quantum computing and that it had survived over a decade of public cryptanalysis, and most users would have believed that the sike cipher is unbreakable because there is no quantum algorithm for it.

-	This example shows that the reason for the cipher competition is to discover which ciphers or equa- tions are complicated enough that only a few mathematicians or cryptanalysts can break or solve them, and then standardize those broken ciphers.
+	This example shows that the reason for the cipher competition is to discover which ciphers or equa- tions are complicated enough that only a few mathematicians or cryptanalysts can break or solve them, and then standardize the broken ciphers so that signals intelligence agencies can continue reading en- crypted messages while users think that their communications are secure.
+They weren't expecting anyone to publish a method for breaking the sike cipher.
 This mistake or embarrassment occurred because in approving this cipher they underestimated the number of mathematicians who can comprehend the math that was used to break the cipher.
-For the methods of cryptanalysis to remain secret, the number of mathematicians who can break a cipher has to be in the single digits (such as for solving coprime root extraction, factorization, and the integer Diffie-Hellman problem) and in this case the number was in the double digits because there are tens of mathematicians who can understand the math for breaking supersingular isogeny key exchange.
-This discovery was of no importance to the field of mathematics because the ci- phers included additional information in the public key to do the key agreement, and this information was used to break the cipher without solving the underlying math problem, just as RSA was broken with- out solving the factorization problem.
+For the methods of cryptanalysis to remain secret, the number of mathematicians who can break a cipher has to be in the single digits and in this case the number was in the double digits because there are tens of mathematicians who can understand the math for breaking supersingular isogeny key exchange.
+(This discovery was of no importance to the field of mathematics because the cipher included additional information in the public key to do the key agreement, and this information was used to break the cipher without solving the underlying math problem on which the ci- pher was supposed to be based, just as the coprime root extraction cipher was broken without solving the factorization problem.)

 	Competitions are good for many things but public key cryptography is not one of them because it just selects ciphers, functions, or equations that only a few people in the world know how to break, in- vert, or solve, and it gives users a false sense of security and confidence in the ciphers.
-Some users reassure themselves that because ciphers such as coprime root extraction or RSA have withstood many decades of public cryptanalysis, that this gives them a certain level of confidence in the security of the ciphers which is a false or erroneous assumption because cryptanalysts are secretive.
-They don't know that coprime root extraction has been broken for a few decades (which is why RSA was rejected for digital signature algorithms) or that lattice ciphers and error-correcting code ciphers are completely broken for all key sizes and parameters.
-Some companies are implementing lattice ciphers into their software programs even though some of them have been publicly broken and all of them have been pri- vately broken just like RSA.
+Some users reassure themselves that because ciphers such as coprime root extraction have withstood many decades of public cryptanalysis, that this gives them a certain level of confidence in the security of the ci- phers which is a false or erroneous assumption because cryptanalysts are secretive.
+They don't know that coprime root extraction has been broken for a few decades (which is why RSA was rejected for dig- ital signature algorithms) or that lattice ciphers and error-correcting code ciphers are completely broken for all key sizes and parameters.
+There is also discussion about using error-correcting code ciphers like McEliece which are easier to solve than factorization and require 4 to 8 M bits while Rabin / factorization only requires 16 to 32 K bits for security and is a much better cipher.
+The fac- torization cipher will never be broken even by quantum computing because large-scale quantum computers that have perfect accuracy will never be built.

 	Another broken cipher that is being backed by a number of companies is the learning with errors ci- pher.
 In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[],